cdrummey216/whoami/README.md

 * b = I am florist. (self-definition) //limited to context, must be true
 * WHERE the scope of a is greater than the scope of b (*a > b > 0*)
 * a+b = I am a man that is a florist. (variable combination for self-concept, must be true as it relates to a and b)
-* a+b/a = a/b = ϕ = Sense of self, or the feeling of identity, uniqueness, and self-direction. //both variable answers acknowledge that at minimum I am
+* a+b/a = a/b = ϕ = Sense of self, or the feeling of identity, uniqueness, and self-direction. //both variable answers acknowledge that at minimum I am (~I am)
 * I am = Self-concept //an idea of the self

 Self-concept is to self-perception as self-perception is to self-definition.